giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/InterfaceIpv4Neighbor.md

 # InterfaceIpv4Neighbor

 A list of mappings from IPv4 addresses to link-layer addresses.
 Entries in this list in the intended configuration are used as static entries in the ARP Cache.
 In the operational state, this list represents the ARP Cache.
-YANG module: ietf-ip.yang
+Reference: RFC 826: An Ethernet Address Resolution Protocol  YANG module: ietf-ip.yang

 ## Properties